ookk2011/wuseman-EMAGNET/README.md

 - [x] SSH Bruterforcer isn't completely working anymore
 - [ ] Requirements packages for android devices when using termux app isnt working with brute force tools + screen
 - [ ] Sending wrong data into emagnet.log for wich files that contains correct data
+- [ ] Re-add the feature that bypassing captcha when pastebin asking for accept captcha

 ### TIPS: